AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Optimize across kernel boundaries

 Fortunately, many activations can be demoted, by analyzing the task contexts.
 If two struct-for tasks are identical, the loop lists are the same, and the activation statement in the second task depends only on the loop indices, then the activation in the second task can be removed.

-This is remarkably effective for repeated access patterns such as $[i // 2]$.
+This optimization is remarkably effective for repeated access patterns such as \lstinline{[i // 2]}.
 For example, in the restriction (downsample) operator of multigrid solvers, it is common to have the following pattern (Fig.~\ref{downsample}):

 Our activation elimination optimizer can successfully infer that if the mask of $x$ has not been changed, then the mask of $y$ will not change either.
-This avoid false-positives mask state modifications, and can further bring down the list generation kernel tasks by $6.7\times$ in the MGPCG example.
+This avoid{avoids} false-positive mask state modifications, and can further bring down the list generation kernel tasks by $6.7\times$ in the MGPCG example.